nihospr01/OpenSpeechPlatform-2020B/README.md

-# What is new in Open Speech Platform 2020a? #
-* **Transducers**: This release includes professionally designed housings for BTE-RICS, comparable to some commercial hearing aids.
-This new improved design has 2-piece chassis, 2-piece outer shell, revised strain relief at BTE-RIC, and revised strain relief at the USB connector.
-These changes along with rigid and flex PCBs from Release 2019b have substantially improved the yield and reliability of BTE-RICs.
-We have been able to manufacture 12, and 24 BTE-RICs in two batches, respectively.

-* **Hardware**: Release 2020a includes new CAD designs that improved overall fit, ruggedness, a cutout to visualize LEDs, ergonomic placement of buttons, and recessed MUTE button to prevent accidental muting.
-The hardware (electronics) from Release 2019b is feature complete and has been stable in multi-site testing.
+#  OSP Release Notes - 2020B

+## Firmware and OS

-* **Firmware and OS**: 2020a includes baseline version of libIMU that provides access to raw data from the three IMUs (3-D Accl and 3D-gyro data from left  ear, right ear, and processing unit – a total of 18 dimensional vector at 100 Hz sampling) corresponding to physical activity and head motion.
+2020a includes baseline version of libIMU that provides access to raw data from the three IMUs (3-D Accl and 3D-gyro data from left ear, right ear, and processing unit – a total of 18 dimensional vector at 100 Hz sampling) corresponding to physical activity and head motion.

-* **Software**: Release 2020a adds two new modules to the signal processing library libOSP.
-The first is a multi-rate, subband decomposition module comprising 10 bands at audiometric frequencies.
-This module is plug-in compatible with the 6-band filter bank from previous releases.
-The second is a frequency warping module (called freping) that expands or compresses content in each band of the filter bank based on the value of freping_alpha (0 is pass through, positive and negative values expand and compress the content, respectively).
+## Software

+Libosp now has the ability to switch between 6 and 10 bands.
+There is a new command-line interface to directly control it.

+A binary software installer is available for the Mac, and soon for Linux.

+## Applications

-* **Applications**: In 2020a, we introduce Node.js and React for extending EWS features.
+In 2020a, we introduced Node.js and React for extending EWS features.
 Both are based on JavaScript and expected to improve rapid prototyping capabilities of OSP for audiology research.
-This release includes (i) researcher app with 10-band and 6-band capability, (ii) researcher control of freping frequency lowering studies, (iii) a new landing page, (iv) demo apps, (v) a way of uploading any custom stimuli to be played through RTMHA, (vi) allowing the use of any app on NodeJS with either Live or Pre Recorded Stimuli.
+For 2020b we have reimplemented most of the old PHP/Laravel apps in Node/React.

+---

+We also now have…

+## Guides and Documentation

+### MacOS

+[Quick Start](OSP%20Software%20Documentation/OSP%20Software%20Quick%20Start%20Guide%20(macOS%20Installer)%20-%20Release%202020B.pdf) - Essential requirements and steps for installing and getting OSP software running.

+[Getting Started](OSP%20Software%20Documentation/OSP%20Software%20Getting%20Started%20Guide%20-%20Release%202020B.md) - Comprehensive guide to installing and testing OSP software.
+This guide covers the following, which are also available as separate guides.

+* Installation Requirements and Steps (included in the Quick Start Guide)

+* [Sanity Check - Audio Input and Output Sources](OSP%20Software%20Documentation/OSP%20Software%20Sanity%20Check%20-%20Audio%20Input_Output%20Sources%20(Release%202020B).pdf) - Guide to checking that your audio input and output sources are connected for OSP software usage.

+* [Sanity Check - Node.js Version of EWS](OSP%20Software%20Documentation/OSP%20Software%20Sanity%20Check%20-%20Nodejs%20Version%20of%20EWS%20(Release%202020B).pdf) - Guide to testing that the Node.js version of the embedded web server (EWS) works as intended.

+* [Sanity Check - PHP/Laravel Version of EWS](OSP%20Software%20Documentation/OSP%20Software%20Sanity%20Check%20-%20PHP:Laravel%20Version%20of%20EWS%20(Release%202020B).pdf) - Guide to testing that the PHP/Laravel version of the embedded web server (EWS) works as intended.

+[Troubleshooting Guide](OSP%20Software%20Documentation/OSP%20Software%20Troubleshooting%20Quick%20Start%20Guide%20(macOS%20Installer)%20-%20Release%202020B.pdf) - Covers steps for possible issues during OSP software installation.

+---

+## OSP Forum

+In the OSP website, this is where audiologists, hearing aid researchers, and others can connect with one another to provide feedback on issues and suggest improvements to OSP software and hardware.

+Anyone can search and read OSP documentation, announcements, and other upcoming posts within the forum.
+For those who [register an account](http://openspeechplatform.ucsd.edu/register/), they can participate in the forum by creating new posts or responding to existing posts.